Adam Ottavino: New York Mets

 On March 14, 2022, Ottavino signed a one-year, $4 million contract with the New York Mets.
 During the regular season, he made 66 appearances for the Mets, compiling a 6–3 record with three saves and a 2.06 ERA, striking out 79 batters across 65^{2}⁄_{3} innings pitched.
 In his lone postseason appearance, he allowed one run in one inning pitched during Game 2 of the National League Wild Card Series against the San Diego Padres.
 The Mets lost the series the next night.

 On December 20, 2022, Ottavino re-signed with the Mets on a two-year, $14.5 million contract including an opt-out after the 2023 season.
 In 66 games for New York in 2023, he posted a 3.21 ERA with 62 strikeouts across 61^{2}⁄_{3} innings pitched.
 On November 6, 2023, Ottavino opted out of his contract and became a free agent.

 On January 30, 2024, the Mets re-signed him again to a one-year, $4.5 million contract.
 Across 60 games for the Mets in 2024, Ottavino posted a 4.34 ERA with 70 strikeouts in 56 innings pitched.
 He was removed from the NLCS against the Los Angeles Dodgers and replaced on the roster by Jeff McNeil.
 Ottavino became a free agent after the season.

 New York Yankees (second stint)

 On February 18, 2025, Ottavino signed a minor league contract with the Red Sox.
 He was released by the team after triggering an opt-out clause in his contract on March 23.

 Ottavino signed a major league contract with the Yankees on April 1.
 After two scoreless appearances, he was designated for assignment by the team on April 4.
 Ottavino elected free agency on April 6, but re-signed with the Yankees on a new major league contract the following day.
 On April 8, Ottavino was designated for assignment by the Yankees again.
 After clearing waivers, Ottavino again elected free agency on April 10.

+Broadcasting career

+As of the 2026 Major League Baseball season, Ottavino is serving on the YES Network for pre and postgame coverage of New York Yankees games.

+On April 1, 2026, Ottavino joined ESPN as an MLB analyst.